Chhatrapati Shivaji Maharaj International Airport: Runways

 Once the longest commercial runway in India, Runway 09/27 is the airport's main runway.
 13 taxiways, including four rapid exit taxiways, connect it to a full-length parallel taxiway to its north.
 It intersects the secondary runway south of the terminal buildings.
 The reconstruction of the runway started in September 2010 and was completed in May 2011.
 The runway width was increased from 45 m to 60 m with a runway shoulder width of 7.5 m added on each side.
 The ILS on 27 starts at 2900 ft and is 9.1 nmi long with a glide slope path of 3°.

 Runway 14/32 has ten taxiways including three rapid exit taxiways that connect to a parallel taxiway running along its eastern flank.
 It runs between Terminals 1 and 2 and was reconstructed in 2010.
 The runway shoulders were widened from 7.5 to 15 m.
-The associated taxiways of secondary runway were upgraded in 2019.
+The associated taxiways of the secondary runway were upgraded in 2019.
 A new rapid exit taxiway and the conversion of taxiways to Code-F effectively increased the capacity of the runway.
 In 2020, the secondary runway set a record of 47 movements per hour during peak hour traffic as compared to 36 movements per hour.

 Issues with utilising 14/32 are: